Table of Contents

 This mostly involves endometrial growths that originate simultaneously with the endometrium during the cycle.
 Endometriosis can result in permanent pain and is often associated with cyst formation.
 Its progress can also be asymptomatic and, thus, an identical finding.
 Endometriosis can cause infertility.
 If untreated it gets worse until menopause.
-It can be treated by means of hormones.
+It can be treated with hormones.
 In case of doubt, a surgical procedure is necessary.